NBISweden/predictprotein-webserver-topcons2/README.md

     * Apache
     * mod\_wsgi

-2. Install the virtual environments by
+2. Install the virtual environments by running the following command.
+Please make sure that the executable `virtualenv` for Python3 and the same version for which mod\_wsgi is installed.

     $ bash setup_virtualenv.sh